emaschas/BCF-Reader/README.md

 # BCF-Reader
-A python application to read BCF files
+'winBCF.pyw' if a python application to read BCF files.
-Written in Python 3.8
+It is written in Python 3.8

-Have a look at the [wiki](https://github.com/emaschas/BCF-Reader/wiki)
+Have a look at the [wiki](https://github.com/emaschas/BCF-Reader/wiki) for more details...